nicfix/py-ddd-cqrs-microservice-boilerplate/docs/adr/003-code_linter.md

-# Using an automated code linter
+# Use an automated code linter

 ## Status